abh2die4/ScheduledTestClassRun/README.md

-# Apex Test Run Scheduler
+# Apex Test Run Scheduler.

 This package will run all the test classes and email the report to admins